-POARCH BAND OF CREEK INDIANS, ET AL. V. WILKES, ET AL. (17-1175) - On February 16, 2018, the Poarch Band of Creek Indians (PBCI) filed a petition seeking review of an Alabama Supreme Court decision, which reversed a state lower court and held that the Tribe was not entitled to sovereign immunity from a tort claim brought by a non-member in state court.
+Poarch Band of Creek Indians (PBCI) filed a petition seeking review of an Alabama Supreme Court decision, which reversed a state lower court and held that the Tribe was not entitled to sovereign immunity from a tort claim brought by a non-member in state court.
 Two non-members of the Tribe sued the Tribe in Alabama state court seeking compensation for injuries they received in an automobile accident that occurred off tribal land and was caused by an employee of the Tribe's casino.
 The state trial court granted the Tribe's motion for summary judgement based on the Tribe's sovereign immunity.
 The Supreme Court of Alabama reversed, holding that "the doctrine of tribal sovereign immunity affords no protection to tribes with regard to tort claims asserted against them by non-tribe members."
-The petition is scheduled for the Court's April 13, 2018, conference.
+The Respondents waived their right to respond, and the petition was scheduled for the Court's April 13, 2018, conference, and the Court requested a response, which is due June 8, 2018.

 ROYAL, ET AL. V. MURPHY (17-1107) - On February 6, 2018, the State of Oklahoma filed a petition seeking review of a U.S. Tenth Circuit Court of Appeals decision in a habeas corpus action, which reversed the District Court and held that the State of Oklahoma was without jurisdiction to prosecute and convict a member of the Muscogee (Creek) Nation because the crime for which he was convicted occurred in Indian country, within the boundaries of the Muscogee (Creek) Reservation.
 After Mr. Murphy was convicted of murder in Oklahoma State court and exhausted his appeals, he filed a habeas corpus petition in federal district court asserting that because the crime occurred within the Muscogee (Creek) Nation's reservation boundaries, and because he is Indian, the state court had no jurisdiction.
 The federal district court denied his petition, holding that Oklahoma possessed jurisdiction because the Muscogee (Creek) Reservation was disestablished.
 On appeal, the U.S. Tenth Circuit Court of Appeals utilized the three-factor Solem reservation disestablishment analysis and not only found that Congress did not disestablish the Muscogee (Creek) Reservation, but also that statutes and allotment agreements showed that "Congress recognized the existence of the Creek Nation's borders."
 Likewise, the court held that the historical evidence did not indicate a Congressional intent to disestablish the Muscogee (Creek) reservation, nor a contemporaneous understanding by Congress that it disestablished the reservation.
 Accordingly, the court concluded that (1) Mr. Murphy's state conviction and death sentence were invalid because the crime occurred in Indian Country and the accused was Indian, (2) the Oklahoma Court of Criminal Appeals (OCCA) erred by concluding the state courts had jurisdiction, and (3) the federal district court erred by concluding the OCCA's decision was not contrary to clearly established federal law.
-The brief in opposition is due April 9, 2018.
+The petition was scheduled for the May 10, 2018, conference.